xXMareaXx/passive_recon_script/README.md

 ```

 ## Usage
+Inside this directory there is a file called **hosts.txt** that contains the list of the hosts you want to scan for.
+Modify it.

+There is also a [config.yml](https://github.com/xXMareaXx/passive_recon_script/blob/main/config.yml) file that contains some configuration.
+Modify it with the api keys needed (for example, Shodan api key)

 For showing the help for this tool run -h option:

 ```bash
 python3 passive_recon_script.py -h
 ```
-Inside this directory there is a file called **hosts.txt** that contains the list of the hosts you want to scan for.
-Modify it.

 - For search subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder) run **-sub** option.
 - For search vulnerabilities with [Nuclei](https://github.com/projectdiscovery/nuclei) run **-n** option.